Curved Page Divider

 This is the perfect movie to watch if you are looking to be a single foster or adoptive parent.

-This feature film perfectly depicts the role of a foster parent in helping a child overcome an identity crisis while still showing acceptance for who they are.
+This feature film perfectly depicts the role of a foster parent in helping a child overcome an identity crisis while still accepting who they are.

 3. Anne of Green Gables